mghobakhlou/netkat/src/katbv/README.md

 or `xi!`.
 Here `x` is the field name and `i` is the bit being inspected.
 The symbol `?` indicates that the bit is being tested to equal 0, so `xi?` is equivalent to `xi=1`.

+### Evaluation
+The command `eval` evaluates the current policy on the specified field values.
+The command is followed by specifying values of certain fields.
+Any unspecified fields default to the all 0 vector.